 Cohen has served as the Bears' primary punt returner since he arrived in 2017 as a fourth-round pick from North Carolina A&T, earning an invitation to the Pro Bowl in 2018.
 But he's rebounding from a torn ACL he suffered while fielding a punt last year in a Week 3 win in Atlanta.

 Other Bears players who have returned punts include Miller, Byrd and Newsome.

-Take a look at some of the notable players across the NFL who have joined a new team and will play the Bears during the 2021 season.
+Check out some of the notable players across the NFL who have joined a new team and will play the Bears during the 2021 season.